quacksouls/bitburner/doc/guide/misc.md

 The problem can be described as follows.
 You are at your `home` server.
 You want to find a path that allows you to connect to a target server.
 While you are at it, you might as well find a shortest path to the target server.
-You can certainly use the searching algorithms described in the section [After the first reboot](reboot.md) to help you locate a path to a target server.
+You can certainly use the searching algorithms described in the chapter [_After the first reboot_](reboot.md) to help you locate a path to a target server.
 However, note that breadth-first search and depth-first search by themselves do not always produce a shortest path.
 [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) is